aurvadahana/aurvadahana.github.io/_posts/2024-05-09-Wall-Functions.md

 \tau_w = \mu \frac{U_p}{y_p}
 $$

-where $$y_p$$ is the height of the first cell centroid from the wall, while $$_U_p$$ is the velocity in that cell.
+where $$y_p$$ is the height of the first cell centroid from the wall, while $$U_p$$ is the velocity in that cell.
 This is the form in which we want the CFD code to compute the wall shear stress.
 Hence, we define the viscosity here as "wall viscosity, it will be seen why in next sections.

 $$
 \begin{equation}